MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-applications-on-iis/install-drupal-on-iis.md

 By default, Drupal uses query string parameters for all the URLs it generates for your Web site.
 With the URL Rewrite Module, however, you can create "clean URLs."

-IIS 6.0 does not have URL rewriting capabilities, so you can use a third-party URL rewriting product such as [ISAPI Rewrite](https://www.iis.net/downloads?tabid=34&g=6&i=1599)or [Ionics ISAPI Rewrite Filter](http://www.codeplex.com/IIRF).
+IIS 6.0 does not have URL rewriting capabilities, so you can use a third-party URL rewriting product such as [ISAPI Rewrite](https://www.iis.net/downloads?tabid=34&g=6&i=1599) or [Ionics ISAPI Rewrite Filter](http://www.codeplex.com/IIRF).

 IIS 7 and above have URL rewriting support, which can be enabled by installing the [URL Rewrite Module](../../extensions/url-rewrite-module/using-the-url-rewrite-module.md).